Chance Crossings

 Just like the doe had no where to go but straight ahead, I continued on...

-I look a breath and entered the clearing to step up to the roadside.
+I took a breath and entered the clearing to step up to the roadside.
 I teared up immediately as I saw the fawn laying there on the far side of the road.
 No carnage.
 A lifeless body with a bloody ear sticking up from what was no doubt a head injury.

 There was a small trail of blood from the impact.
 Minutes before, the fawn had been alive with its perfect spots to camouflage its body in the dappled sunlight on the forest floor.
 A few minutes before, it had been bouncing around at the feet of its mother.
 A few minutes before, she was instinctively caring for this baby.